 Business & Industry

 We explore and facilitate commercial opportunities for the research community at University of Galway, as well as facilitating industry partnership.

 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 This will depend on your individual circumstances, including your age, your educational history, and the course(s) for which you are applying.
-Mature students and those with a Leaving Certificate (or equivalent) can apply directly to NUI Galway and other higher education institutions through the CAO before February 1st each year.
+Mature students and those with a Leaving Certificate (or equivalent) can apply directly to University of Galway and other higher education institutions through the CAO before February 1st each year.
 Some degree courses have specific entry requirements; if you do not meet these, it may be possible for you to enter via the Access route.

 2. Do I have to have a Leaving Certificate or any other qualifications to apply to the Access course?